bofh69/nfc2klipper/README.md

 See [here](https://learn.adafruit.com/adafruit-nfc-rfid-on-raspberry-pi/pi-serial-port)
-for how to configure a raspberry pi for it (but change VCC pin...).
+for how to configure a Raspberry Pi for it (but change VCC pin...).

-Run `sudo rpi-update` to avoid problems with older firmware on the pi.
+Run `sudo rpi-update` to avoid problems with older firmware on the RPi.

 There is a model for attaching it to the printer [here](https://www.printables.com/model/798929-elechouse-pn532-v3-nfc-holder-for-voron-for-spoolm).